f04ever/NosoStuff/README.md

 - The `ngTmuxNew.sh` and `ngTmuxEnd.sh` utilize for launching and turning off both `ngExec.sh` and `ngKill.sh` at once on a single `tmux` session.

+- The `ngTmuxRestart.sh` is just a simplifying of turning of the current mining and then launching it again.

 ### Supported events
 Currently it can catch these simple events:
 - `Watchdog triggered` --> restart miner;